Services in Hämeenkangas

 - This prohibition does not apply to cooking shelters or other fireplaces with a flue and a roof.

 - There are drinking water points at the Jämi aviation and tourist centre, at Kuninkaanlähde public swimming pool and at the military residence at Niinisalo garrison.
-There are wells at Ruskalaavu lean-to shelter, Viidentienlaavu lean-to shelter and Koivistonvati cooking shelter: the water has been tested and suitable for drinking.
+The well at Ruskalaavu lean-to shelteris is out of order.
+The well at Viidentienlaavu lean-to shelter: well water should be boiled before use as drinking water.
+The well at Koivistonvati cooking shelter: the water is suitable for drinking.

 - The surface water from the lakes, rivers and brooks must be boiled before use.
 Water in the springs and running water in the brooks is usually good for drinking.
 However, the quality of the water cannot be monitored, so the use of natural water is at your own risk.